The Well Digger's Daughter

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Well Digger's Daughter against these established plot points, we can identify how Daniel Auteuil utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Well Digger's Daughter within the comedy genre.

 Comparative Analysis